marlonluo2018/pandas-mcp-server/README.md

 ## Usage

-### 1. MCP Client Configuration
-Configure your MCP client with this JSON configuration:
+1. Configure your MCP client with the following settings:
 ```json
 {
   "mcpServers": {